Progress report for ONE19-335

-If these strategies succeed, farmers can replicate this model to decrease legacy P runoff without malaffecting the hydrology.
-Farmers will benefit from these low cost green infrastructure systems, which provide their farms with increased climate change resilience, diversified habitats, greater nutrient retention, and little long term maintenance as well as edible and medicinal products from the required biomass harvest.
+If these strategies succeed, farmers can replicate this model to decrease legacy P runoff through low cost green infrastructure systems, which increase climate change resilience, diversify habitat, provide increased nutrient retention, and edible, medicinal, biomass products.

-Phosphorus pollution from agriculture is one of Lake Champlain’s multiple water quality issues.
-As a limiting nutrient in freshwater ecosystems, excessive phosphorus,causes algal blooms, including toxic algae that impair tourism through beach closures and limit other water-related activities.
+Phosphorus pollution from agriculture is one of multiple water quality issues threatening freshwater health.
+In Vermont there are concerns about the agricultural impact on Lake Champlain’s health.
+As a limiting nutrient in freshwater ecosystems, excessive P causes algal blooms, which can involve toxic algae that threaten aquatic trophic health and impairs tourism through beach closures and stymied water-related activities.
 According to the EPA’s 2016 Phosphorus Total Maximum Daily Load (TMDL) agriculture accounts for an estimated 41% of base phosphorus loading for the Vermont portion of the Lake.
-Decades of phosphorus imports as animal feed and fertilizer have caused a build up of excessive P concentrations in the watershed, also known as legacy P (Roy, 2018).
+Decades of P imports as animal feed and fertilizer have caused a buildup of excessive P concentrations in the watershed, referred to as legacy P (Roy, 2018).
 Lake Champlain received a D+ in its cleanup report card, stating there is limited data on agricultural practices’ ability to remove phosphorus pollution.
 (Weber, 2018) This project directly addresses this.